Walkthroughs / Thrifty Business / Achievement Cleanup Guide

 Achievement TypeWhat It Usually WantsBest Cleanup MoveWatch For

-Customer storiesHelping regulars through requests and story stepsKeep a request shelf near the front with likely answers grouped togetherRequest wording that points to use, not just item name
+Customer storiesFinishing requests and story stepsKeep a request shelf near the front with likely answers grouped togetherRequest wording that points to use or type, not only item name

-Furniture buysBuying more furniture for your shopBuy useful shelves, racks, and tables first, then pretty extrasSpending only on pieces that do not give you good placement space
+Furniture buysBuying more furniture for the shopBuy useful shelves, racks, and tables first, then add pretty extrasSpending coins on pieces with poor placement space

-Events and storiesHosting events or seeing regulars' story beatsUse the calendar after upgrades and run normal open-shop daysOnly sorting stock and never checking what visitors need next
+Events and storiesHosting events or seeing customer story beatsUse events when they are available and run normal open-shop daysSorting stock forever without checking what visitors need next

-Coins and community pointsSaving coins or earning total community pointsKeep the shop selling while you clean up other goalsBuying every cute thing the second it appears
+Coins and community pointsSaving coins or earning total community pointsKeep the shop selling while you clean up other goalsBuying every cute item the moment it appears

 Display GoalGood SetupAvoidQuick Fix